 - Let the balloon dry again.

 - You have a couple choices as to how to paint your moon.
-You could paint the maria dark grey and the highlands a light grey.
+You could paint the maria dark grey and the highlands a light gray.
 You could also cover the whole thing with glow in the dark paint, if you want a cool nighttime decoration for your room.

-- If you spray-on shellac on your dried painted moon, your project will last for years!
+- If you spray-on shellac on your dried, painted moon, your project will last for years!

 Your moon won’t look exactly the maps, but doing the project, you have gotten a much better feel for the moon’s topography.

 As you were making your project, you might wonder why the moon has so many visible impact craters, while the Earth, which is just as old, has few.
 Unlike the moon, however, the Earth has moving water and thick atmospheric layer which have eroded the most of the craters on the Earth’s surface.
 The Earth has much more geologic activity, which builds mountains and rearranges continents.